-- incorporated enterprises, organization, and institutions (economic units with status of legal entities) or - unincorporated enterprises (with status of natural person), which are registered in the way established by the legislation in force.
+- incorporated enterprises, organization, and institutions (economic units with status of legal entities) or - unincorporated enterprises (without status of a legal entity), which are registered in the way established by the legislation in force.

-Employment in informal sector includes all persons that, irrespectively of their status in employment, were employed during the reference period in informal sector enterprises, either in their main activity or in a secondary activity.
-Informal sector enterprises are defined as non-registered unincorporated private enterprises (without legal person status).
+Employment in informal sector includes all persons that, irrespectively of their status in employment, were employed during the reference period in informal sector enterprises.
+Informal sector enterprises are defined as non-registered unincorporated private enterprises (without status of legal entity).

-Employment in households includes the persons engaged in production of agricultural goods exclusively for their households' own consumption, if they worked for 20 hours and more in this activity during the reference week, as well as paid domestic workers employed by the household.
+Employment in households includes the persons engaged as paid domestic workers, employed by the household.